Are you just starting your adventure in the wonderful world of horses?

 Stallions tend to have a rep for being a bit more, shall we say, spirited…

 They’re influenced by their hormones, which can make them more assertive, territorial, and sometimes challenging to handle, especially for those who aren’t as experienced.
+Intact males, stallions, are often more sexually aggressive and can be more difficult to manage, particularly in breeding or herd situations.
 Stallions tend to be more muscular and have thicker necks, which are physical attributes that complement their assertive behavior.

 Gelding horses, on the other hand, tend to be the chill dudes of the equine world.
-Without those raging hormones and less of a concern for female horses, they’re generally more relaxed, cooperative, and easier to manage, making them ideal riding horses for both beginners and experienced equestrians.
+Without those raging hormones and less of a concern for mares, they’re generally more relaxed, cooperative, and easier to manage, making them ideal riding horses for both beginners and experienced equestrians.
+Some stallion-like behaviors may persist in geldings as learned behavior, even after castration, but these are often trainable and not solely due to hormones.
 This doesn’t mean they’re any less spirited or capable; it’s just that their energy tends to be more focused on their work or play rather than on proving their dominance or finding a mate.

 Why Are Some People Against Gelded Male Horses?